 There are a number of well-designed research studies that prove Reiki can relieve the symptoms of depression.
 The first study compared the effectiveness of Cognitive Behavioural Therapy (CBT) and Reiki in reducing the symptoms of depression in teenagers (1).
 The study found Reiki significantly reduced the symptoms of depression over the 12-week treatment period, even though the Reiki group only received 20 minutes of Reiki once a week whereas the CBT group received 90 minutes of CBT twice a week!

 The second study explored the effectiveness of Reiki in reducing depression in elderly people living in nursing homes (2).
 Reiki significantly reduced the symptoms of depression over the 12-week treatment period and at the end, the scores on the Geriatric Depression Scale were much lower than the control groups.

 Another study tested the long-term effectiveness of Reiki on the symptoms of depression and stress (3) and found that Reiki significantly improved the symptoms of depression at the end of the six-week treatment period and the improvements remained one-year after the treatment!

-The scientific research studies show there is strong evidence to support Reiki as a therapy to reduce depression and anxiety and improve mood.
+The scientific research studies show there is strong evidence to support Reiki as an effective energy-healing therapy to reduce the symptoms of depression and anxiety and improve mood.